Getting Better Acquainted with ATF's Pistol Brace Scoring Sheet

 Duration: 11:04

-This video, presented by William Kirk of Washington Gun Law, provides an expert-level breakdown of the ATF's Form 4999, a scoring sheet used to determine if a firearm equipped with a pistol brace should be classified as a Short-Barreled Rifle (SBR).
-Kirk explains the criteria for classification, the potential impact on AR pistol owners, and the enforcement mechanisms the ATF may employ, emphasizing the importance of understanding these regulations for firearm owners and Federal Firearm Licensees (FFLs).
+This video, presented by William Kirk, President of Washington Gun Law, provides an expert-level breakdown of the ATF's Form 4999 scoring sheet for classifying AR pistols.
+It details the criteria used by the ATF to determine if a braced pistol should be reclassified as a Short-Barreled Rifle (SBR), including prerequisites and accessory/configuration characteristics.
+The content emphasizes the potential impact on millions of AR pistol owners and the burden on FFLs.

 Quick Summary